 5. PRESCRIBER WORKSHEET: Enteral formula requires voice interactive telephone prior authorization from the Medicaid program.
-The prescriber must initiate the authorization through this system.
+The prescriber must initiate the authorization through Version 2022Page 3 of 43 this system.
 The worksheet specifies the questions asked on the voice interactive telephone system and must be maintained in the patient's clinical record.
 The worksheet can be found in the Midwife Communications, available at: